 From the main menu, by pressing the or keys or navigating through the menu to "SETTINGS".
-Once highlighted, press OK to access the submenu.
+Once highlighted, press oK to access the submenu.

 Within the "SETTINGS" submenu with the or keys or navigating through the menu to the "Language" option.
-Once highlighted, press OK to access the language change screen.
+Once highlighted, press or language change screen.